A Property Owner’s Guide to Debt Recycling in Australia

 • Existing debt levels – Make sure your current debt is manageable before taking on additional liabilities.
 Debt recycling may be risky if your debt-to-income ratio is already high.

-• Investment knowledge – You need to be comfortable actively managing an investment portfolio if you use debt recycling.
-An example would be considering passive index funds which can simplify investing for beginners.
+• Investment knowledge – If you use debt recycling, you need to be comfortable actively managing an investment portfolio.
+An example would be considering passive index funds, which can simplify investing for beginners.

 Analyse your financial situation carefully in light of these considerations before pursuing a debt-recycling strategy.

-On the flip side, you can maximise the rewards of debt recycling and mitigate risks by:
+Success in the current market requires a more conservative approach than previous years.
+You can maximise the rewards of debt recycling and mitigate risks by doing the following:

-Overall, have a plan in place to address potential challenges that may arise over your investment time frame when debt recycling.
+Overall, it’s best to have a plan to address potential challenges that may arise over your investment time frame when debt recycling.

 Step-by-Step Guide to Getting Started